 There are strategies that savvy miles freaks use to expedite credit card approvals, get credit card denials reconsidered, get annual fees waived, receive miles for keeping cards open, know when to cancel a card, and increase their sign-up bonuses.
 Yeah, it sounds too good to be true, but it happens all the time, and you can take advantage of these tips TODAY.
 Just check out the links below for more information, and you will be well on your way to increasing your miles balance.

 Check out my blog post on the effects of canceling your cards.

 Here’s my blog post on what to do if you’re not approved for a card.

 6. USE YOUR CARDS.

-There are many rewards cards that even offer category bonuses for the use of their cards.
-I get 2x points per $1 on gas with my Ink Bold and 2x points per $1 on meals with my Chase Sapphire Preferred.
+There are many rewards cards that offer category bonuses in addition to a sign-up bonus.
+For example, I get 2x points per $1 on gas with my Ink Bold and 2x points per $1 on meals with my Chase Sapphire Preferred.
 Most rewards programs have shopping portals and dining programs as well.
 I use these for things that I was going to purchase anyway.
 My thought is, “A dollar spent that doesn’t earn a mile/point is a wasted dollar.”
 You are really adding value to your daily spending habits.
 Everything that you can run through your credit card, DO IT!
 Of course, pay off your balances before the end of your billing cycle.